+Estacade

-With respect to the Estacade, the preliminary results of the footings service life monitoring program show encouraging signs.
+The preliminary results of the footings service life monitoring program show encouraging signs.
 According to these results, a standard asset maintenance program would be sufficient to ensure that the footings have a service life of more than 60 years.
-Analyses are continuing with a view to issuing a summary preliminary project study report in the second quarter of 2022-2023.
+The summary preliminary project study report was issued during this second quarter and confirmed these results.
+The detailed preliminary project report will be issued in the fourth quarter of 2022-2023.